Ipotrick/Daxa/README.md

-# This repo is the home of the Daxa GPU-abstraction-library
+# This repo is the home of the Daxa GPU-library

 Daxa is not aimed to expose all vulkan features or even stay very close to it api wise.